hussaino03/QuestLog/README.md

   - Privacy-focused leaderboard participation
 - Toggle between List View & Calendar View
 - Displays XP Progression chart, & other key analytics for authenticated users
+- Add labels to your tasks/projects so you can easily sort them by labels.
+Another sorting option is due date

 ## ⚙️ Integrations